The Patriot (2000 film): Musical score

 The musical score for The Patriot was composed and conducted by John Williams and was nominated for an Academy Award.
 David Arnold, who composed the scores to Emmerich's Stargate, Independence Day, and Godzilla, created a demo for The Patriot that was ultimately rejected.
 As a result, Arnold never returned to compose for any of Emmerich's subsequent films and was replaced by Harald Kloser and Thomas Wander.

+Release

+Premiere

+The film had its world premiere in Century City on June 27, 2000, and was theatrically released in the United States on June 30, 2000, by Sony Pictures Releasing.